typhonjs-node-esdoc/esdoc-plugin-jspm/README.md

 - Add an `esdoc.json` configuration file in all JSPM managed packages to link.
 - Run ESdoc then profit!

-For more information view the [ESDoc tutorial](https://esdoc.org/tutorial.html)
+For more information view the [ESDoc tutorial](https://esdoc.org/tutorial.html) and [ESDoc Config](https://esdoc.org/config.html) documentation.

 Please see the [Backbone-Parse-ES6](https://github.com/typhonjs/backbone-parse-es6) repo for an example using ESdoc-Plugin-JSPM.